jessed/guides/Terraform/README.md

 10. [Example 1](#Example-1): Variables, local values, null_resource resource, and outputs
 11. [Example 2](#Example-2): Variables, local values with embedded values, outputs
 12. [Example 3](#Example-3): Module creation and usage, module outputs
+13. [Example 4](#Example-4): Module usage with ternary conditional and 'count' meta-argument

-## tl;dr: Quick Start
+## tl;dr Quick Start
 1. Write your Terraform code
-   * I describe this somewhat below; however, if you are actually starting with this know that I have experienced your pain and have no sympathy.
+   * I describe this below; however, if you are actually starting with this know that I have experienced your pain and have no sympathy.
 Helping you avoid that pain is the whole purpose of this guide.
 2. `terraform init`
    * Initialize your TF environment, which includes a basic syntax check.
    * NOTE: This will download the required providers and enumerate your modules.